haganbt/PYLON-exporter/README.md

   * The Tableau workbook will be output in the same dir as the output files.

 **Source File Locations**

-Tableau workbooks do not support relative source file paths and hence absolute file paths are dynamically hard coded in to the workbook.
-If the source files or the workbook are moved outside of the output dir, the source file paths will need to be updated within the workbook.
-Simply edit the```standard-tableau.tbw``` workbook using a text edit (its an XML file) and find/replace the ```directory='``` locations.
+At the time of writing, Tableau partially supports relative source file paths (meaning the generated workbook and source ```.csv``` files  can be moved once created) however **once the notebook is saved, the source file location paths are then hard coded to the workbook**.
+If the source files or the workbook are then subsequently moved outside of the original dir where the workbook was first saved, the source file paths will need to be updated within the workbook.
+Simply edit the ```standard-tableau.tbw``` workbook using a text edit (its an XML file) and find/replace the ```directory='``` locations.

 **Custom Tableau Recipes**